vivaxy/alfred-open-in-webstorm/README.md

 ## Usage

-- Type `code` with a space to search.
+- Type `ws` with a space to search.
 Press `enter` to open selected project in WebStorm.
 Hold `command` and press `enter` to reveal in Finder.
-- Select a file in Finder, type `code` (without space) and press `enter` to open this folder in WebStorm.
+- Select a file in Finder, type `ws` (without space) and press `enter` to open this folder in WebStorm.

 ## Related